-Dr. Jing Tang is a tenure-track Assistant Professor in statistics at the Faculty of Medicine and Group Leader at the Institute for Molecular Medicine Finland.
+Dr. Jing Tang is a tenure-track Assistant Professor in statistics at the Faculty of Medicine and Group Leader for Network pharmacology for precision medicine.
 He received his PhD in Statistics from the University of Helsinki in 2009.
 He was a research scientist in Systems biology at the Technical Research Centre of Finland (VTT) in 2008-2011.
 Since 2012 he started at FIMM as a senior researcher focusing on computational network medicine.
 He received the prestigious ERC Starting Grant in 2016.

 Dr. Johanna Eriksson joined the group in November of 2019 to perform the experimental validation of the pharmacology network models developed by computational methods.
 She received her PhD in genetics from the University of Helsinki in 2015.
 In her PhD and postdoctoral studies, she has focused on identifying prognostic markers and therapeutic targets for metastasized melanoma.

 Research interests: gene expression profiling, biomarker discovery